benjasl-stripe/serverless-coffee-workshop-eda/instructions/content/2-events/2-log-all/_index.en.md

 1. From the [AWS Step Functions console] (https://console.aws.amazon.com/states/), select the *OrderProcessorWorkflow* you created earlier.

-2. From the section at top of the the page showing the workflow, choose **Start execution**.
+2. From the section at top of the page showing the workflow, choose **Start execution**.

 ![Start execution](../images/se-mod2-logAll8.png)